 "There are many roots and weeds used by them [the Myaamia] for emetics, the most common of which is the root of the Buckeye".

 Necklaces, bracelets, and rings made with strung buckeye seeds which are worn or carried to keep rheumatism away.

-The Ohio buckeye (Aseculus glabra) is found in both eastern and western Myaamia lands; the yellow buckeye (Aseculus flava) only in eastern Myaamia lands and not prevalent there.
+The Ohio buckeye (Aesculus glabra) is found in both eastern and western Myaamia lands; the yellow buckeye (Aesculus flava) only in eastern Myaamia lands and not prevalent there.
 Therefore miihsihkiišikomiši probably refers to both species, but is mostly used for the Ohio buckeye.

 "mĭskicekwomĭndjĭ, buckeye tree"